Talbot-Lago Coupé T150 C-SS Figoni & Falaschi "Teardrop" "Memory Edition" Aubergine CMC M-179

 • Hand-assembled metal precision model made of 1,488 individual parts

-• Authentic and true-to-scale “teardrop” body by French coachbuilders Figoni & Falaschi
+• Authentic and true-to-scale "Teardrop" body by the French coachbuilders Figoni & Falaschi

-• Precisely designed vehicle frame as metal construction
+• Precisely designed vehicle frame as a metal construction

-• Opening hood with perforated ventilation gills.
-Support rod holds the hood in the open position.
+• Opening engine hood with perforated ventilation gills.
+Support rod holds hood in open position

-• True-to-scale representation of the vehicle's distinctive front end with headlights embedded in the body and a stainless steel grille.
-Perfectly designed metal radiator grille.
+• True-to-original representation of the distinctive vehicle front with headlights embedded in the body and a grille cover made of stainless steel.
+Perfectly designed metal radiator grille

 • Functional metal sunroof with easy operation

-• Elaborate, side body trim panels made of metal
+• Elaborate side body trims made of metal

-• Form-fitting cover of the rear wheels with half-moon-shaped metal spats
+• Form-fitting cover of the rear wheels with crescent-shaped metal spats

 • Movable driver and passenger doors

-• Highly detailed 6-cylinder in-line engine with all add-on units and cable routing/wiring
+• Highly detailed 6-cylinder in-line engine with all attachments and piping/wiring

-• Perfect spoked wheels and screwable double-leaf central locks
+• Perfect spoked wheels and screwable two-wing central locks

 • Opening trunk lid.
-Two-sided support rods hold the hood open.
-Removable spare wheel.
+Two-sided support rods hold the lid in the open position.
+Removable spare wheel

-• Leather-covered bench with foldable and leather-covered backrest
+• Leather-covered bench seat with folding and also leather-covered backrest

 • Finely crafted dashboard with all display instruments and control switches

-• Elaborate floor assembly with perfect representation of the drive train
+• Elaborate underbody with perfect representation of the powertrain

-• Brilliant exterior paint in an aubergine color
+• Brilliant exterior paintwork in an aubergine shade

 • Lightweight chassis with short wheelbase